Type-B Anomaly Matching and the 6D (2,0) Theory: Introduction and Summary of Results

 Both $G_{I\bar J}^{\rm CFT}$ in the unbroken phase and $G_{I\bar J}^{\IH}$ in the broken phase are, in general, non-trivial functions of the exactly-marginal couplings that parametrise the superconformal manifold.
 We will argue that whenever there is at least one point on the superconformal manifold where these quantities match, the matching will necessarily extend to a finite region of couplings around this point.
 In other words, matching at one point, e.g.\ at weak coupling, guarantees that $G_{I\bar J}^{\rm CFT}$ and $G_{I\bar J}^{\IH}$ are the same functions of the exactly-marginal couplings in a finite region of the superconformal manifold.
 All the relevant concepts underlying the quantities $G_{I\bar J}^{\rm CFT}$ and $G_{I\bar J}^{\IH}$ are reviewed and defined in Secs.~\ref{setup} and \ref{app:Ward}.

 The argument that we present in this paper is not a general argument for type-B anomaly matching.
 It relies heavily on the presence of $\NN=2$ supersymmetry and the fact that we examine type-B anomalies associated with CBOs on Higgs-branch moduli spaces.
 The latter is crucial for two reasons.
 First, the Higgs-branch moduli space is parametrised by the vacuum expectation values (vevs) of a set of $\frac{1}{2}$-BPS operators, called Higgs-branch operators (HBOs).\footnote{In standard gauge-theory examples of 4D $\NN=2$ SCFTs, like the 4D $\NN=2$ superconformal QCD, the CBOs are Casimirs of adjoint scalar fields and the HBOs are gauge-invariant mesonic operators.} Ref.\ \cite{Niarchos:2018mvl} argued that the states corresponding to HBOs have vanishing Berry phases under parallel transport on the superconformal manifold,\footnote{Equivalently, \cite{Niarchos:2018mvl} argued that the holomorphic vector bundle of Higgs-branch superconformal primaries is equipped with a flat connection.} which is a fact that we will use.
 Second, the argument relies crucially on a superconformal Ward identity whose integrated form receives exactly the same contributions in the unbroken and broken phases.
-We find that this occurs when the moduli space respects the $U(1)_r$ symmetry.
-This is the case for the Higgs-branch moduli spaces, but not for Coulomb-branch moduli spaces.
+We present a potential route towards the proof of this statement and explain why we expect it to be generally correct; an alternative and more general argument that does not rely on supersymmetry is presented in \cite{Andriolo:2022lcb}.

 We now list the three ingredients that constitute our formal argument in more detail: \begin{itemize}

 \item[(1)] We argue that derivatives of the correlation functions on the Higgs branch with respect to the exactly-marginal couplings can be defined using the same connection on the superconformal manifold that appears in the unbroken CFT phase in the context of conformal perturbation theory.
 This argument appears in Sec.~\ref{data}.